How to Get Help for an Alcoholic.

 Help For An Alcoholic: Support vs. Enabling

 There is a big difference between supporting an alcoholic in your life and enabling them.
 Support is proactive help for someone who needs help.
 Help comes in the form of doing something for someone they cannot do themselves.
-Examples of this are driving them to a therapist or helping them find a detox/treatment center.
+Examples of this are driving an alcoholic to a therapist or helping them find a detox/treatment center.

 On the other hand, enabling is allowing the alcoholic to continue their addictive behavior without consequence.
 Enabling damaging behavior only continues or eventually worsens it.
-Examples of enabling are lending the alcoholic money for alcohol or cleaning up after a drunk loved one.
+Examples of enabling are lending the alcoholic money for alcohol or continuously cleaning up after a drunk loved one.

 It is important to note that enabling is not getting the right help for an alcoholic.
 In the long run, this can make things worse.
 Even though there may be a family connection, you are not obligated to enable an alcoholic in your life.